ENGLISH - SPANISH GLOSSARY OF TRANSLATION INDUSTRY TERMS

 Bitext

 Segments of text in one language are aligned with corresponding segments in another language.
-Synonyms: aligned texts, aligned segments, source and target text in two columns, parallel corpora.

 Spanish: texto bilingüe en dos columnas, texto bilingüe